lack3r/handbook/how-we-work.md

 ### Definition of Done for Task (DoDT)

-1. Working code
+1. Working code.
+Thought about edgecases as well.
-2. UT with coverage >= 80% (including memory leaks tests when applicable)
+2. No compilation warnings
-3. No findbugs warnings
+3. No findbugs / IDE warnings
-4. No check style warning
+4. No check style warnings
-5. Documentation
+5. Formating according to team's standards
+6. Documentation (Deployment / Architecture / User Documentation / Important Information)
-6. No failed tests
+7. No failed tests
-7. Commit and Push
+8. Commit and Push
+9. Tested on Dev Environment
+10. Deployed and tested on Test Environment

+Depending on the project, and how mission-critical is, we might add new rules.
+These could be Test Coverage, Memory Leaks Testing, UI Automated Testing, Profiling etc.

 ### Definition of Done for Review (DoDR)